Forensic computer analyst

 The fast moving and constantly changing nature of cyber-crime means you'll need to keep up to date with the latest developments in your field and be prepared to learn new investigative methods and software.

 Your employer may encourage and support you to undertake training and accreditation in forensic computing techniques, tools and software.
-This may include Forensic Analysis and Cell Site Analysis, FTK, Data Recovery, Expert Witness, Forensic Toolkit, Encase, XRY, Cellebrite, X-Ways and ISO 17025 and ISO 27001 accreditation.
+This may include Forensic Analysis and Cell Site Analysis, FTK, Data Recovery, Expert Witness, Encase, XRY, Cellebrite, X-Ways and ISO/IEC 17025 and ISO/IEC 27001 accreditation.

 There are a number of recognised industry-specific qualifications and certifications suitable for computer forensic professionals, including:

-Professional bodies include BCS, The Chartered Institute for IT, CREST and the Chartered Institute of Information Security.
+Training, events and conferences are also offered by professional bodies including BCS, The Chartered Institute for IT, CREST and the Chartered Institute of Information Security.
 Membership of these can aid your professional development throughout your career.

 Career prospects